 Paul College 2017/2018 Scholarships

-Applications for 2017/2018 Paul College Scholarships are now being accepted through Sunday, March 5th.
+Application submissions for 2017/2018 Paul College Scholarships are now closed.

 Notification/Acceptance: You will be notified in late April/early May if you have been selected.
 You will need to reply to accept your award.
 If your application criteria change from time of application to next academic year (such as major), you may no longer be eligible to receive the scholarship, since all are based on being in Paul College and/or a specific major.